 MiCA regulations in Slovakia 2024

-- Licensing and authorisation: Companies offering services related to cryptoassets must be licensed and authorised by the Slovak regulatory authorities.
+Licensing and authorization: Cryptoasset service providers need to be licensed and approved by the respective Slovak supervisory authorities.

 MiCA regulations in Slovenia 2024